 Warning: CentOS 5 users should be aware that some of these dependencies are not in the default repositories.
-In order to satisfy these dependencies, Molly will add the EPEL and RPMForge repositories to your system.
-If this is not what you want, then you must ensure the requirements are satisfied manually.
+These dependencies live in the the EPEL and RPMforge third-party repositories, which you may need to install to satisfy these dependencies.